-As was mentioned in previous installment, Govnor Teats was felled by an ear infection, or, to be more precise, a mastoid of the right ear.
-Judge Teats had evidently been ill for a few months prior to his death, but still managed to maintain an active schedule, hearing cases up until a few hours before his death.
+As was mentioned in the previous installment, Govnor Teats was felled by an ear infection, or, to be more precise, a mastoid of the right ear.
+Judge Teats had evidently been ill for a few months prior to his death but still managed to maintain an active schedule, hearing cases up until a few hours before his death.
 This obituary mentions that in addition to his political and judicial activities, Teats was also involved in a number of local fraternal organizations, including the Elks Club, the Knights of Pythias and the Modern Woodmen of America.
 You'll also note that Teats is listed as serving a "hectic term as civil service commissioner", which (if you've read the previous update) is a very good way of putting it!

 In addition to the above obituary, Greg also located two new portraits of Govnor, both of which are shown below.

-Teats is caricatured as a Roman gladiator (or rather a slighty out-of-shape Roman gladiator) in the above portrait, which was drawn around the time Govnor was serving in the legislature in 1911.
+Teats is caricatured as a Roman gladiator (or rather a slightly out-of-shape Roman gladiator) in the above portrait, which was drawn around the time Govnor was serving in the legislature in 1911.
 Teats' was described in a passage that accompanied the portrait as "the doughty champion of labor.
 A hard stubborn fighter with a stinging blow that penetrates the vital heart and pierces the quick."
 While that passage makes Teats' sound like a championship boxer, he did indeed try to be a champion of the working man, eventually holding the chairmanship of the legislative committee on labor and labor statistics.
 The second portrait of Teats (shown below) appeared in the Tacoma Daily Ledger shortly after he was reinstated on the Tacoma Civil Service Commission.